UniversalDependencies/docs/_u-dep/ccomp.md

 ccomp(is, tried)
 ~~~

-(In these cases, the copula is treated as the root.)
+(In these cases, the copula is treated as a head.)